-And indeed, many empty shelves 'Elves' work miracle for distressed family By Lee Hill Kavanaugh The Kansas City Star GARDNER (AP) - Perry Bice turns off the van's engine but remains behind the wheel.
+And indeed, many empty shelves 'Elves' work miracle for distressed family The Kansas City Star GARDNER (AP) - Perry Bice turns off the van's engine but remains behind the wheel.
 His shoulders begin racking with sobs.
 The van doors swing open and two children scramble out.
 "Why is my daddy crying?" asks 9year-old Branson Bice.
 Parked in the driveway is a brand-new, wheelchairaccessible van, next to the small house in Gardner.
-A gold and red bow is wrapped around its windshield; nearby, Branson spots a trampoline and a basketball goal near a new wheelchair ramp.
-'Those are tears of joy," answers his aunt Cynthia, as tears well up in her eves, too On this Christmas morning, at their new home, the Bice family is living a Christmas memory they will never forget, thanks to a group of anonymous souls known as the Elves of Christmas Present.
-For the 12th year, hundreds of elves in the Kansas City area have toiled for weeks, finding families who needed an extra special Christmas.
-The Bices were one.
+A gold and red bow is wrapped around its windshield; nearby, Branson spots a trampoline and a basketball goal near a new wheelchair extra special Christmas. ramp.
+"Those are tears of joy," answers his aunt Cynthia, as tears well up in her eyes, too On this Christmas morning, at their new home, the Bice family is living a Christmas memory they will never forget, thanks to a group of anonymous souls known as the Elves of Christmas Present.
+For the 12th year, hundreds of elves in the Kansas City area have toiled for weeks, finding families who needed an The Bices were one.